 Over-the-counter (OTC) pain relievers and anti-inflammatories can help lessen pain and swelling.
 Placing ice packs on the toe can offer temporary relief.

-Extra weight adds stress to the bones of your feet, so pay attention to your diet and get regular exercise.
-These lifestyle modifications may help you feel better, but they don’t stop the progression of OA.
+Extra weight adds stress to the bones of your feet, so try to pay attention to your diet and get regular exercise.
+These lifestyle modifications may help you to feel better and to delay the progression, but they may not stop the progression of OA.

-Your doctor or physical therapist can show you how to perform stretches and exercises for your feet.
+Your physical therapist or another healthcare provider can show you how to perform stretches and exercises for your feet.
 In some cases, a splint or brace may be helpful.
 A walking cane can help you feel more stable.

 Follow these tips to help prevent OA:

-Maintaining a healthy weight can help prevent your joints from experiencing extra stress.
-The Arthritis Foundation says that for every 1 pound you gain, your knees have to support 4 extra pounds of stress.
-Over time, this extra stress will lead to the breakdown of your joints.
+Maintaining your healthy weight can help prevent your joints from experiencing extra stress.
+The Arthritis Foundation says that for every pound you gain, your knees have to support roughly 4 extra pounds of stress.
+Over time, this extra stress will lead to your joints breaking down.